gabrielrochas/marvel-app/README.md

 - clsx: Utility for constructing className strings conditionally.
 - Class Variance Authority (CVA): Library for creating utility-based component variants.
 - Vitest: A fast unit test framework.
-- Chart.js or Recharts (Optional): For data visualization of the number of comics per character.
+- Nivo Circle Packing: For data visualization of the number of comics per character.
 ## Features
 - Character Listing: Displays a list of Marvel characters with pagination.
 - Character Details: View detailed information about a character, including name, description, comics, and movies/series.